arnold-c/OutbreakDetection/manuscript/manuscript.typ

 The percentage of clinic visits (P) that are tested is varied between 10% and 60%, in 10% increments.
 Each "testing scenario" combines a testing rate (P) with one of the following tests:

 - An imperfect test with 85% sensitivity and specificity, and 0-day lag in result return.
-That is, 85% of true measles cases will be correctly labelled as positive, and 15% of non-measles febrile rash individuals that are tested will be incorrectly labelled as positive for measles.
+That is, 85% of true measles cases will be correctly labeled as positive, and 15% of non-measles febrile rash individuals that are tested will be incorrectly labeled as positive for measles.
 This acts as a lower bound of acceptability for a hypothetical measles RDT @20240613_tpp_measles_rubell_FV_EN
 - An imperfect test with 90% sensitivity and specificity, and 0-day lag in result return @brownRapidDiagnosticTests2020
 - A perfect test with 100% sensitivity and specificity, and a 0-day test result delay.
 This is more accurate than is observed for current ELISA tests @hiebertEvaluationDiagnosticAccuracy2021, but it used to evaluate the theoretical best-case scenario
 - A perfect test with 100% sensitivity and specificity, and a 14-day test result delay

-For each time series of true measles cases, we define outbreaks as the range of time that meets the definition above (@fig-outbreak-schematic a).
+For each time series of true measles cases, we define outbreaks as the range of time that meets the definition above (@fig-outbreak-schematic\a).
-We then add non-measles noise (@fig-outbreak-schematic b) and test according to the testing scenario, which yields 5 time series of test-positive cases (@fig-outbreak-schematic c): one time series of all clinically compatible cases and 4 reflecting the testing scenarios.
+We then add non-measles noise (@fig-outbreak-schematic\b) and test according to the testing scenario, which yields 5 time series of test positive cases (@fig-outbreak-schematic\c): one time series of all clinically compatible cases and 4 reflecting the testing scenarios.

 #figure(
   image("manuscript_files/plots/schematic-plot.svg"),